Orion’s Dog: The Serious Science of Sirius

 The Transverse Doppler Effect and Relativistic Time Dilation

-One of the hardest aspects to grasp about relativity theory is the question of whether an event “look as if” it is doing something, or whether it “actually is” doing something.
+One of the hardest aspects to grasp about relativity theory is the question of whether an event “looks as if” it is doing something, or whether it “actually is” doing something.

 Take, for instance, the classic twin paradox of relativity theory in which there are twins who wear identical high-precision wrist watches.
 One of them rockets off to Alpha Centauri at relativistic speeds and returns while the other twin stays on Earth.
 Each twin sees the other twin’s clock running slowly because of relativistic time dilation.
 Yet when they get back together and, standing side-by-side, they compare their watches—the twin who went to Alpha Centauri is actually younger than the other, despite the paradox.
 The relativistic effect of time dilation is “real”, not just apparent, regardless of whether they come back together to do the comparison.